cjacker/opensource-toolchain-stm32/README.md

 # Debugging

-Build the codes to enable debug infomation and connect the ST-Link or DAPLink as mentioned above.
+Build the codes in debug mode and connect the ST-Link or DAPLink as mentioned above.

 ## OpenOCD

+If the target device not supported by OpenOCD, please refer to next section to use 'pyOCD' with 'device pack'.

 Launch OpenOCD as:
 ```
 openocd -f /usr/share/openocd/scripts/interface/cmsis-dap.cfg -f /usr/share/openocd/scripts/target/stm32f4x.cfg